For the

 the street, remove their limbs and / or poke their eyes out and put

-them back on the street, with a begging bowl.
-After a person puts
+them back on the street with a begging bowl.
+After a person puts money

-money in the bowl and departs the scene, the watching Mafia swiftly
+in the bowl and departs the scene the watching Mafia swiftly empty

-empty the bowl.
-If no one were to put money in the bowl, then the
+the bowl.
+If no-one were to put money in the bowl then the mafia would

-mafia would abandon the activity, as it would not be viable.
-If however,
+abandon the activity as it would not be viable.
+If, however, people

-people put lots of money in the bowl, the mafia's insatiable greed
+put lots of money in the bowl the mafia's insatiable greed is further

 beggars.
 When I was in Katmandu, I had a young boy come up to me.